RedisLabs/redislabs-docs/content/rv/api/how-to/create-api-keys-for-your-team.md

         1. Number of characters between 10 and 50
         1. Allowed characters are: Letters, digits, hyphens ('-') and underscores ('_')
         1. Spaces are forbidden
 1. Click the button labeled 'Generate API Key.
-A pop-up window will appear specifying the secret key was successfully created.
+A popup window will appear specifying the secret key was successfully created.
 Copy the secret key value and store it in a safe location.

 ## Keeping the secret value of the key